 Julie Ryder at Castle Dragon

-The top two granite slabs are perfectly banned on a small pivotal point of the supporting upright block wall.
+The top two granite slabs are perfectly balanced a small pivotal point on the supporting upright block wall.